 - North Dakota Department of Human Services - Children's Mental Health Services - provides information specific to North Dakota, the wrap-around process, child and family teams, accessing partnerships services, and other services (psychiatric residential treatment facilities and voluntary treatment program).
 This website includes a link to the regional human services centers.

 - North Dakota Department of Human Services - Behavioral Health Services - provides statewide information on behavioral health, both mental health and substance abuse.
 Includes a link called “Mental Health Services Locator” and “Substance Abuse Treatment Services Locator.”

 - North Dakota Federation of Families for Children's Mental Health - A parent organization focused on the needs of children and youth with emotional, behavioral or mental disorders and their families.

 - North Dakota Behavioral Health Professionals - Child or adolescent therapists in North Dakota

-- Treatment Collaborative for Traumatized Youth - North Dakota clinicians list
+- Treatment Collaborative for Traumatized Youth - North Dakota agencies and clinicians lists

 - North Dakota County Social Services